Last Updated: October 12, 2022

 The color wines in your cellar may be slightly acidic, tannin-rich, or tannin-medium.
 This variety dictates which would be a better fit for the ham.
 However, if you use this article as a guide, pairing a color wine with ham should be a breeze

 Homemade ham dipped into honey glaze is a terrific way to leave your guests' taste buds craving more.
-Serve it with a perfect bottle of red or white wine, and watch as your visitors leave with a perpetually happy smile on their faces.
+Serve it with a perfect bottle of red or white wine, and watch as your visitors leave with a perpetually happy smiles on their faces.

 Because of the pleasure of serving a well-loved meal, many hosts opt for ham wine pairing.
 However, if you've never tried it out before and are a bit confused, in that case, you should start with the ham wine pairings I mentioned earlier.